reevesrs24/CVE/Netgear_WNDR2400v3/upnp_stack_overflow/upnp_stack_overflow.md

 ```
 3. While the stack is executable it does however employ ASLR.
 ![alt text](screenshots/memory_map.png)
 4. A ROP chain can be used to execute shellcode on the stack.
-Several libraries such as libc.so.0, libnat.s and libcrypt.so.0
+Several libraries such as libc.so.0, libnat.so and libcrypt.so.0
 have static address spaces which can be used to chain ROP gadgets.
 ```
 ROP Gadget 1